TufvaLinde/tufvalinde.github.io/_posts/2025-10-13-come-and-carve.md

 <div class="step" markdown="1">

 #### **STEP 1 - say yes to trying something new**
 A new hobby does not have to begin with intention.
 I honestly think they rarely do.
 They begin in the spontaneous moments when something catches your attention and you let it pull you along.
-It might be a message or a sound or a smell.
+It might be a message or a sound or even a smell.
 Anything that says *come see what I am* and you say yes.
 </div>

 <p markdown="1">